Blogs

 1. Advocate

 Advocacy is one of the career options after LLB.
 Students choosing this path can practice in the courts.
-Note that the aspirants have to qualify the examination conducted by the All India Bar council first, in order to qualify for their practice.
+Advocates represent clients in court, prepare legal documents as well as argue cases.

 2. Government Services